Tom's Guide Verdict

-WinkBed mattress: Review in brief
+WinkBed mattress review in brief

-For this review, we opted for a queen size mattress in the luxury firm version (rated 6.5 out of 10 on the firmness scale).
+For this review, we opted for a queen size mattress in the luxury firm version, and slept on the WinkBed for three weeks to give it a proper test.
 In addition to our lead reviewer, we also invited members of our testing panel to try it out to gain a wider picture of how the WinkBed performs.
 Overall, we were extremely impressed; this mattress has a spot high up in our best mattress guide.
 No wonder it's one of the mattresses hotels use, sitting in luxury hotel rooms across America, including The Time Hotel in New York City.

 Depth: 13.5 inches